 This document (highlighted in the figure below) is part of a suite of documents which outlines our guidance for awarding organisations offering project qualifications.

-This document sets out guidance which applies to all project qualifications, and which comes into effect at 00.01am on Thursday 17 August 2017.
+This document sets out guidance which applies to all project qualifications

 This guidance supports the Project Qualification Level Conditions and Requirements.